pic

 5

-Both sort(x) and sort!(x) allows the sorting order to be dictated by transformations of x.
-Specifically, given a function foo and leveraging the keyword argument by, the sorted order can be determined by the values of foo(x).
-We demonstrate this below through the function sort.
+Both sort(x) and sort!(x) have the option of defining the sorting order based on transformations of x.
+Specifically, given a function foo, the sorted order can be determined by the values of foo(x).
+We demonstrate this below through the function sort, whose implementation requires the keyword argument by.

 x = [4, -5, 3]